By using Replypad, you agree to our Cookie Policy.

 1. Click Manage under the Followers area in the conversation window, on the sidebar.

 2. Start typing the name of the user you want to add in the Followers area and select the user from the popup list.
+Alternatively, you can also mention a whole team, which will add all team members as followers.

 3. Click Save.